Medically reviewed by Drugs.com. Last updated on Aug 26, 2020.

 Dosage form specific issues:

-• Lactose: Powder for oral inhalation contains lactose; use is contraindicated in patients with severe milk protein allergy.
+• Lactose: Powder for oral inhalation may contain lactose; use is contraindicated in patients with severe milk protein allergy.

 • Appropriate use: Not indicated for the initial (rescue) treatment of acute episodes of bronchospasm.